castroalves/anchor-links/README.md

 # Medium Anchor URL Generator

-This extension generates anchor URLs from Medium articles.
+This extension generates anchor links to your Medium articles.
+Just select the desired text and click on the extension button on Chrome.
 It is very useful if you want to create Table Of Contents or if you want to mention a specific part of text from a Medium article.

 # Installation Guide